NWChemEx/PluginPlay/docs/source/developer/design/checkpoint_restart.rst

 developer does the checkpointing), and allows other actions to occur between the checkpoint and the restart.

+For the purposes of this page, we take C/R to encompass not only fault resilience, but also reloading a previously successful program invocation.
+The unifying theme here is C/R is a mechanism for restarting the program at a state other than the initial state.

 *******************
 Why Do We Need C/R?
 *******************

 - Fault rates are expected to increase substantially with exascale computing
+- Runtim
+- Users may want to resume runs to continue their data analysis
+- If a runtime error occurs, sometimes it is possible to modify an option to the failing module and retry.
+Having C/R means we don't need to need to rerun functions prior to the error.

 ******************
 C/R Considerations